 The Ministry of Economy, Trade and Energy (METE), formerly titled the Ministry of Economy (MoE), is the main government institution responsible for SME development in Albania.
-It is a fully operational organization responsible for SME policy elaboration, drafting and co-ordination, with a system of regular consultation with the implementing SME agencies.
+It is responsible for SME policy elaboration, drafting and coordination, with a system of regular consultation with the implementing SME agencies.

 Within the METE, the Business Promotion Department has the responsibility to prepare, monitor and oversee SME policies and programmes.
-Its main tasks are as follows:
+Main tasks are as follows: